wovo/bmptk/targets/avr/avr8-hacks/readme.md

-These files are hacks to make the AVR8 library usable for HwCpp.
-They are by no means full replacements for the standard header files.
+new : empty, to prevent the one from StandardCplusplus begin used array : minimalist array<> implementation by me concepts : copied from the arm-none-eabi lib